triviality/old_blog_that_supports_sage/_posts/2015-02-02-Representation-Theory-Decomposing-Representations.md

   </script>
 </div>

 We have thus decomposed $\rho$ into two 1-dimensional representations and one 2-dimensional one!
+We can then applying the algorithm again on each of these representations to see if they further decompose.

 ## Getting all irreducible representations

 Now we know how to test for irreducibility and decompose reducible representations.
 But we still don't know how many irreducible representations a group has.

 It turns out that finite groups have finitely many irreducible representations!
-In the next post, we'll exhibit a representation for any finite group $G$ containing *all* the irreducible representations of $G$.
+In the [next post]({% post_url 2015-02-14-Group-Ring-Regular-Representation%}), we'll construct a representation for any finite group $G$ that contains *all* the irreducible representations of $G$.